7 Absolute Best Things To Do in Tromso in Winter (+Tips & Info)

 - Quality Hotel Saga – great price/quality ratio on a bit lower budget in the center.

-TIP: For a truly unique stay, check out this Crystal Lavvo overnight experience.
+TIP: For a truly unique stay, check out this Crystal Lavvo overnight experience (outside the city).
 It also includes transportation, meals, and some activities.

 My experience: On this winter visit in Tromso, I stayed at Thon Hotel Polar.
 It’s a simple modern hotel that is a bit further away from the harbor, but still very close to everything.
 Very good breakfast is included.